The Witches

 Three times and once the hedgehog whined.

-The first is the inversion.
-The trochee (DUM-da) is the iamb (da-DUM) reversed.
-The Witches' metre is therefore the formal-poetic equivalent of their thematic "fair is foul" – the inversion of the conventional poetic order in exactly the same way that they articulate the inversion of the conventional moral order.
-The catalexis (the missing final syllable) compounds the effect – the lines feel structurally incomplete, hanging in the air without the resolution the audience's metrical expectations would normally provide.
+Each line is four trochees, catalectic, with rhyme – "THRICE the BRIND-ed CAT hath MEWED."
+The mechanism of the contrast is twofold.
+The first is inversion: the trochee (DUM-da) is the iamb (da-DUM) reversed, so the Witches’ metre is the formal-poetic equivalent of their thematic "fair is foul," the inversion of the conventional poetic order in exactly the same way that they articulate the inversion of the conventional moral order.
+The catalexis compounds the effect, leaving the lines structurally incomplete, hanging in the air without the resolution metrical expectation would normally provide.

 The second mechanism is the historical-cultural register.
 Trochaic tetrameter was, in Elizabethan and Jacobean popular culture, the standard metre of incantations, charms, and supernatural rhymes.
-The audience of 1606 would have recognised the metrical pattern not merely as different from the rest of the play but as specifically associated with magical-supernatural discourse – the chant rhythm of a folk spell, the cadence of a magical formula.
+The audience of 1606 would have recognised the pattern as specifically associated with magical discourse – the chant rhythm of a folk spell.
+The metrical contrast is therefore not decoration but the play’s most direct evidence of the porosity of the boundary between the human and the supernatural, between the conventional metre of human moral life and the inverted metre of the Witches’ alternative order.

 What role does equivocation play in their prophecies?